5 Simple Steps to Clean Out the Medicine Cabinet

 Safely dispose of any loose tablets or capsules that you find (see tips in #4 below).

-Set aside anything that isn’t stored in its original containers, not capped properly, or with labels that have come off or are unreadable.
+Set aside anything that isn’t stored in its original containers, not appropriately capped, or with labels that have come off or are unreadable.
 All of these items should be discarded (see #4 below).

 2. Identify prescription medications that are old or no longer used